 Lady Willoughby took my arm and led me down the row of bookshelves, behind which Miss Taris hid.

-“Miss Taris,” Lady Willoughby said gently, as though speaking to a child.
+“Miss Taris,” Lady Willoughby said gently.
 “I am Lady Willoughby.
 We have met before, at your coming out.”

 “Yes- I remember,” Miss Taris said.